 You can stay connected, but it is not as you do at home.

-Ncell and Nepal Telecom has mobile access in the majority of the main routes.
+Ncell and Nepal Telecom have mobile access in the majority of the main routes.
 The signal is weak at higher altitudes and is functional enough to make calls and send messages throughout much of the hike.
 Get a local Kathmandu SIM card on your way out.
 It is cheap, easily accessible in the Thamel region, and much better than international roaming.

 Most teahouses offer Wi-Fi in most teahouses, but don’t expect much.
 It is generally slow, can be expensive, and photos will post or will not post at all.
-A quick message home to say that you are safe is okay most of the times.
+A quick message home to say that you are safe is okay most of the time.

 Bring a power bank.
 The teahouses have charging points, but not all rooms, and cold weather has a higher charge on the battery than on average.
 During the day, keep your phone close to your body in order to preserve it.